 As you can see the questions get harder as we start throwing more data sources into the mix.
 In order to effectively sell into the Installed Base, however, you need to have all this data linked, cleansed, standardized, deduped, and more.
 The good news is that you can actually create a holistic view of the Installed Base and answer the majority of these questions if you understand how to navigate this plethora of data available.
 The bad news, however, is that OEMs are not meant to be data experts, so what do you do?

-The simplest answer here is – You adopt an IBDP!
+The simplest answer here is – You adopt an IBP!

-An IBDP, also known as an Installed Base Data Platform, helps industrial leaders gain key insights from their Installed Base & drives their top-line growth with machine-learning driven opportunity generation.
+An IBP, also known as an Installed Base Platform, helps industrial leaders gain key insights from their Installed Base & drives their top-line growth with machine-learning-driven opportunity generation.

 Entytle provides a purpose-built, Installed Base solution for the industrial OEM market.